lambainsaan/Drone-CSV-and-KML-Generator/readme.md

 # SKYLARK Assignment

+Output of the code for provided files is in the "solution files" folder.

-Clone the repo and cd into Drone-CSV-and-KML-Generator/
+To execute the code, clone the repo and cd into Drone-CSV-and-KML-Generator/code

 To execute the scripts you must have